roc-lang/rbt/docs/adrs/008-unified-inputs.md

 - Lets us see exactly where we're trying to source files from.
   This means we can see when a file would not exist and warn about that.
   (`allOutputsOf` defeats this a bit since it automatically depends on whatever files are available, but overall I think it's a win.)
-- Opens up new optimization opportunities for caching: if we know that we only depend on certain files from some build, we could calculate a sub-hash for those.
+- Opens up new optimization opportunities for caching: if we know that we only depend on certain files from some build, we could calculate a hash for only those to determine if we need to rebuild.
-  (Probably means redoing how the store stores things to be based on files instead of directories, though, in order to not have abysmal performance.)
+  (Probably means redoing how the store stores things to be based on files instead of directories, though, in order to not have terrible performance.)